MircoBabin/BuildStamp/docs/Delphi/README.md

 * Fourth: Commit prebuild.bat and Compiled.pas into version control (Git).

 * Fifth: Build the project from the Delphi IDE.
 And check the stamped compilation date/time.

-* Sixth: Add Compiled.pas to .gitignore and commit .gitignore into version control (Git).
-Explicitly as a seperate step, don't combine this with the fourth step!